creativeprojects/resticprofile/docs/content/configuration/examples/_index.md

 # a group is a profile that will call all profiles one by one
 [groups]
-  # when starting a backup on profile "full-backup", it will run the "root" and "src" backup profiles
+  # when starting a backup on profile "full-backup",
+  # it will run the "root" and "src" backup profiles
   full-backup = [ "root", "src" ]

-# Default profile when not specified (-n or --name)
+# Default profile when not specified on the command line (-n or --name)
-# Please note there's no default inheritance from the 'default' profile (you can use the 'inherit' flag if needed)
+# There's no default inheritance from the 'default' profile,
+# you can use the 'inherit' flag if needed
 [default]
   # you can use a relative path, it will be relative to the configuration file
   repository = "/backup"